RaniTamaro/Ksiegarnia/README.md

 # Ksiegarnia
 Project for my User Interface Development course.
 This application it's only view in Model-View-ViewModel Pattern.

-<br>Application has simple look like with tabs inspired Optima views.
+Application has simple look like with tabs inspired Optima views.

 ## Table of Contents
 * [Technologies Used](#technologies-used)